 Fine Art Nature photography is a wonderful genre of art to invest in.
 Photography as a genre has evolved so much since its inception and it's become a prominent and acceptable artform especially with younger and new collectors.
 It has fully transitioned into a highly respected medium, escaping the shadows of it's past as being inferior of other "fine arts" or merely capturing a moment of time.

 As a genre of art, we still cope with what I call Elitism, even though it expands beyond photography to other contemporary art forms.
-Some commercial art galleries focused strictly on vintage rare & early photographs by predominantly deceased photographers, infatuated over small editions of just a few prints that can set you back over $6500.00.
+Some commercial art galleries focused strictly on vintage rare & early photographs by predominantly deceased photographers, infatuated over low editions prints that will set you back over $6500.00.
 While I am NOT critiquing the early works of the photographers in any way, I question the self-appointed authority of those responsible for the condescending tone towards modern fine art nature photography.

 The elitist would love to tell you contemporary art - particularly photographic art - is not art.
-The early photographs are valued by a small group of investors, much the same as very old high priced antiques.
-Those that collect are free to do so at their own discretion and I understand the allure of doing so.
+The truth is, those early photographs are valued by a small group of private investors, much the same as very old high priced antiques.
+There is virtually no artistic value, as jaw-dropping wall art, in the prints they seem to relish.
+Those that collect and invest in them are free to do so at their own discretion.
+I understand the allure of doing so as an investment.
+However, that niche of art collector that is wholly interested for the investment purpose, as compared to art for the appreciation and beauty of it is not my targeted clientele.

 A LOVE AND APPRECIATION FOR BEAUTIFUL ART